jfayerz/getPodcasts/readme.md

 This is a script that will check a dictionary file, get and parse an rss feed, and then download/rename podcast files

 ## How to use:
-- default running of .py will look as you to choose All or One podcast to work with
+- default running of getPodcasts.py auto download the newest episode of each podcast in the config file if it hasn't already been downloaded (based on the podHistory file)
 - running with -h or --help as an argument will display help
-- running with -a or --all will check for and download the newest, undownloaded episode for each podcast in your Config.
+- running with -m or --menu will display the menu options for "All" or "Choose"

 ## What this thing does
-- When you run it (using python3) with no arguments it will present you with two options.
+- When you run it (using python3) with the -m or --menu argument it will present you with two options.
 All or Choose.
 - If you hit All it will then start cycling through your podConfig file entries
 	- it pulls in and parses the rss feed from the url listed in the config file
 	- it gets the titles etc. and displays the first 5 entries on the list